Steve Jobs (film): Development

 Sony Pictures acquired the rights to Isaacson's book in October 2011, hiring Aaron Sorkin to adapt it.
-In November 2011, George Clooney and Noah Wyle (the latter of who had previously portrayed Jobs in the 1999 TV film Pirates of Silicon Valley) were rumored to be considered for the title role.
+In November 2011, George Clooney and Noah Wyle (the latter of whom had previously portrayed Jobs in the 1999 television film Pirates of Silicon Valley) were rumored to be considered for the title role.
 In May 2012, Sorkin officially confirmed that he was writing the script, and had enlisted the help of Steve Wozniak, co-founder of Apple, for historical accuracy.
 Sorkin later stated that his screenplay would consist of three 30-minute-long scenes covering 16 years of Jobs' life.

 Sorkin developed the screenplay around Jobs' relationship with a few key people: Apple co-founder Steve Wozniak, Jobs' "right-hand-woman" Joanna Hoffman, former Apple CEO John Sculley, original Mac team developer Andy Hertzfeld, and Jobs' first child, Lisa Brennan-Jobs, as well as her mother Chrisann Brennan.
 Sorkin had a chance to speak with all of them while developing the screenplay, including Lisa (who did not communicate with Isaacson while he was developing his book).
 However, Sorkin has stated that much of the dialogue is fiction.